OGreenwood672/Springboard/docs/product_and_commercial.md

 ### The One-Sentence Pitch:

-**Springboard is an agent-driven economic platform that enables local councils to co-fund hourly wages for micro and small businesses, empowering them to hire young people from low-income families at the UK Real Living Wage (£11.44+/hr).**
+**Springboard is an agent-driven economic platform that enables local councils to co-fund hourly wages for micro and small businesses, empowering them to hire young candidates from low-income families at the UK Real Living Wage (£11.44+/hr).**

 ### The 30-Second Elevator Pitch:

 > _"Across the UK, millions of young people from low-income families are locked out of entry-level jobs, while local high-street businesses desperately need staff but cannot afford the £11.44/hr minimum wage.
 At the same time, local councils have regeneration funds but struggle to get cash directly to local employers without red tape.
 > **Springboard solves this trilemma.** Our platform combines conversation-first AI agents, a visual skills knowledge graph, and a geospatial wage subsidy ledger.
-Small businesses pay what they can afford (e.g. £7.00/hr), councils automatically top up the gap (e.g. £4.50/hr), and young people earn the full Living Wage.
+Small businesses pay what they can afford (e.g. £7.00/hr), councils automatically top up the gap (e.g. £4.50/hr), and candidates earn the full Living Wage.
 Every £1 invested yields **£3.80 in local economic benefit** under HM Treasury Green Book standards."_

 ---